drunot/BetterAppWriter/README.md

 - Additional shortcuts e.g., for increasing/decreasing the reading speed.
 - Translation support for all additional texts added by the addon so they follow the selected application language.
 (I'll only be able to do Danish and English myself)
+- Move the toolbar if the text cursor is underneath it.

 ## Building